 budget ($): Eccelso Hotel This 3-star hotel is just short wlk from Ottaviano Metro Station, St Peter’s Square, and Vatican.
 The accommodation has a tour desk and luggage storage for guests.

-The Colosseum is a place you really should visit on your trip to Rome.
-This spectacular amphitheater is incredibly well preserved, given that it dates back to the first-century ad.
 The Colosseum was the entertainment center of ancient Rome.
 It once seated up to 50,000 spectators who watched gladiatorial combats, animal fights, and a range of entertainments that would be seen today as bloodthirsty and barbaric.

-Close to the coliseum is the ancient Roman forum, which was the center of power of the ancient Roman empire.
+Close to the coliseum is the ancient Roman Forum, which was the center of power of the ancient Roman empire.
 It’s an atmospheric place to explore and contains many ancient structures, like The Temple of Saturn and the Arch of Septimius Severus.

 The Colosseum area has several other places of historical interest that are well worth visiting, including the Arch of Constantine, built in the 4th-century AD.
 Palatine Hill is close to the Colosseum and next to the old Roman Forum.
 It contains some fascinating old Roman villas.